Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Encrypted Transmission & Storage

 Every click, screenshot, or log is treated as sensitive data.
-From the moment it’s captured, it’s encrypted using advanced protocols, ensuring no unauthorized party can intercept it in transit.
+Data is encrypted on the device, in transit and at rest using advanced protocols.
 Even once stored, encryption protects the information against potential breaches, making data as secure as financial records or medical files.

 Role-Based Access Controls